 Introduction

 Writing Across the Curriculum (WAC) is a movement within composition studies that emphasizes the use of writing in classes other than English and literature classes.
 The movement explores the importance of writing in education as well as its effectiveness as a tool for learning.
-Writing Across the Curriculum first appeared in modern composition studies in the late 1970s with the publication of Janet Emig’s groundbreaking article Writing as a Mode of Learning.
+Writing Across the Curriculum first appeared in modern composition studies in the late 1970s with the publication of Janet Emig’s groundbreaking article Writing as a of Learning.
 In the years since Emig’s article was published additional research into the use of writing in cross-curricular applications has yielded more evidence to suggest that writing is indispensable as a tool in education.
 For this reason, the effectiveness of writing across the curriculum relies on the use of writing in assignments and the use of writing-oriented teaching methods.

 The Effectiveness of Writing Across the Curriculum